Chapter 15:

 -How?

--The Blood Wolves have had an underlying feud with the Silver Masks for a while now.
-If the Faith Guild secretly proposes an alliance, although they won't accept immediately, they will send support because of the feud from 7 years ago.
+-The Blood Wolves and the Silver Masks have had an underlying feud for a while.
+If the Faith Guild secretly calls for an alliance, although they won't accept immediately, they will send support because of the feud from seven years ago.

 -So you're also planning to stir up trouble in this area so they'll accept an alliance with the Faith Guild?

--Lure some Silver Masks to the guild's headquarters, then we kill a few Blood Wolves to make them conflict with each other, and it's done...
+-Lure the Silver Masks to the Blood Wolves' headquarters, then we kill a few Blood Wolves to make them conflict with each other, and it's done...

-With that, Kaega continued to create for another 3 hours, then the product was finished: a type of Thunder Powder almost similar to the standard type, but its danger level was even higher than the old Thunder Powder that Kaega had created from scratch.
+With that, Kaega continued to create.
+Three hours later, the product was finished.
+A type of Thunder Powder nearly similar to the standard grade, but its danger level was even higher than the old type he had concocted from scratch.

 -Haa.... finally done.